TrueSparrowSystems/slackmin/README.md

 ## Notes
 To overcome the limitation of single slack app providing only 25 '/' commands, we can provide multiple slack apps in the config.

-## Limitations
-- No component for datatable in Slack
-- Currently has only Message and Modal preview